joepduin/joepduin/README.md

 ## 💼 What I do

-- Turn ideas into clean, working code using HTML, CSS, JavaScript, and PHP
+- Turn ideas into clean, working code using HTML, CSS, JavaScript, and PHP.
-- Solve problems one bug at a time
+- Solve problems one bug at a time.
-- Learn new tools and tricks constantly
+- Learn new tools and tricks constantly.
-- Build things that people find useful (and maybe even fun!)
+- Build things that people find useful (and maybe even fun!).

 ---